cds-snc/covid-alert-server/proto/README.md

 Buffers](https://developers.google.com/protocol-buffers).
 The file containing these definitions is in this repository at [covidshield.proto](covidshield.proto).

-The Diagnosis Server implements five main endpoints:
+The Diagnosis Server implements four main endpoints:

 * `/retrieve`: Fetch a set of Diagnosis Keys for a given UTC date number